 |U-655-IV||My Jockey Knows How to Ride (Swanson-Young)||Sunbeam S 103 B|

-We got our basic information on these two releases from Bo Sandell, "The Sunbeam Story," Blues & Rhythm, June 1999.
-As with the first Bob Carter single, the matrix numbers on 103 carry an IV suffix in the trail-off shellac.
+Again, see Bo Sandell, "The Sunbeam Story," Blues & Rhythm, June 1999.
+As with Bob Carter's 107, the matrix numbers on 103 carry an IV suffix in the trail-off shellac.
 Each also carries an RX1 incised in the shellac, indicating a remastering.

-After the Vitacoustic deal, Marl Young no longer had a record label to look after.
-On November 16, 1947, he and the company's secretary Silas Purnell signed a release for Bob Carter, who had gotten an offer from Bill Putnam's Universal label and wanted to get a session in before the recording ban.
-This was a formality, as the company was about to close.
-Free to leave, Marl Young departed a few days later for Los Angeles, where he was supposed to replace Wild Bill Davis in the Louis Jordan band (Davis, in turn, was moving his base of operations back to Chicago, where he worked with Claude McLin and Buster Bennett before setting up his own organ trio).
-Unfortunately, Jordan was in a hurry to get more recordings made and began working with Bill Doggett shortly before Young could get to LA.
-Doggett would hold onto that Jordan gig through 1950, but Young established a popular trio and had no trouble ensconcing himself in the West Coast music scene.
+Marl Young no longer had a record label to look after.
+On November 16, 1947, he and the company's secretary Silas Purnell signed a release for Bob Carter, as noted above.
+This was a formality; they were closing up shop.
+Free to leave, Marl Young departed a few days later for Los Angeles, where he thought he would be replacing Wild Bill Davis in the Louis Jordan band (Davis, in turn, was moving his base of operations back to Chicago, where he worked with Claude McLin and Buster Bennett before setting up his own organ trio).
+Unfortunately, Jordan was in such a hurry to get more recordings made that he began working with Bill Doggett shortly before Young got to LA.
+Doggett would hold onto that Jordan gig through 1950.
+The snafu did no harm to Marl Young, who established a popular trio and had no trouble ensconcing himself in the West Coast music scene.

 He became prominent in the Musicians Union in the early 1950s, helping to integrate the segregated Union locals in LA.
 He worked with Buddy Collette, Bill Douglass, and Benny Carter, among others, to merge Local 767 and Local 47, writing the merger proposal himself.
-The merger became official on April 1, 1953, over a decade before the segregated locals would come together in Chicago.
-In 1957, he became the first black member of the Local 47 Board.
+The merger became official on April 1, 1953, more than a decade before the segregated locals would come together in Chicago.
+In 1957, Young became the first black member of the Local 47 Board.

 In 1958, Marl Young accompanied singer Marilyn Lovell when she auditioned for a spot in Lucille Ball's Desilu Workshop Theater; in 1959, he started doing arrangements for the theater.
 He began working as the pianist in the warm-up band for the Lucille Ball Show in 1962 and after taking gradually increased responsibilities for the music on the show, he finished on Here's Lucy, from 1970 through 1974, as the music director.
 While music director, he hired two musicians who had been in the bands at the Rhumboogie, John "Streamline" Ewing (trombone) and Melvin Moore (trumpet).

 Sunbeam was a little company.
-Managing no more than 10 releases over the space of a year, it would have to be judged a failure.
-Among its contemporaries, Hy-Tone failed to register a hit, but lasted more than twice as long; Vitacoustic scored a major hit (though it couldn't sustain itself beyond that); Miracle lasted nearly 4 years and produced a string of hits; and Aristocrat hung on and grew into Chess Records.
-The recording quality on the Sunbeam sides was good for the period, and the pressings we have seen were pretty clean (many 78s issued by indies in the immediate post-WWII period, when records were still made of shellac and filler, were cloudy or pimply and afflicted with excess noise).
+Managing 9 releases, if we count both versions of Sunbeam 102, over the space of a year, it would have to be judged a failure.
+Among its contemporaries, Hy-Tone failed to register a hit, but lasted more than twice as long; Vitacoustic scored a monster hit (though it couldn't sustain itself beyond that); Miracle lasted nearly 4 years and produced a string of hits; and Aristocrat hung on and grew into Chess Records.
+The recording quality on the Sunbeam sides was good for the period, and the pressings we have seen were pretty clean (many 78s issued by indies in the immediate post-WWII period, when records were still made of shellac and filler, are cloudy or pimply and afflicted with excess noise).
 The distinctive blue and gold Sunbeam labels still catch the eye today.
-And at least the sides by Little Miss Cornshucks had hit potential.
+At least the sides by Little Miss Cornshucks had hit potential.

 But small labels had a substantially tougher time than the major turning a record into a hit; they had much smaller promotional budgets to work with, and were dependent on a variety of independent distributors and independent promotion men, some less reliable than others.
 We will give the founder the last word: